The National Debt Of France

 As interests have been stable for the years shown in the table, the above figures show that the cost of servicing France’s national debt have stabilized even though the actual amount owed keeps rising.

-The largest source of funds for the French government are overseas traders, as the pie chart below shows.
+The largest source of funds for the French government are overseas investors.

 What facts should you know about France’s national debt?